CloudFront Functions event structure

 fields in the context

 object.
-Also, make sure that
+Make sure that the

-the names of headers are lowercase, which is always the case in the event
+names of headers are lowercase, which is always the case in the event

-object that CloudFront Functions passes to your function in production.
+that CloudFront Functions passes to your function in production.

 The following shows an overview of the structure of this event object.
-For more information, see the topics that follow.

 { "version": "1.0", "context": { <context object> }, "viewer": { <viewer object> }, "request": { <request object> }, "response": { <response object> } }